KNowledgeOnWebScale/solid-web-monetization/.docs/docs/demo/scenario.md

 ```

-If you wish you can add multiple pointers, this will allow you to choose one of them in your WMP subscription later.
+If you wish you can add multiple pointers, this will allow you to choose between them in your WMP subscription later.

-## 4. Subscribe to the WMP (web monetization provider app)
+## 4. Subscribe to the WMP

 We will now subscribe with the WMP application.
 The idea is that we subscribe and pay a monthly fee for the service.
 The WMP on their part will send micropayments to any web-monetized content we browse, while logged in with our WebID.

 !!! warning
-    This demonstrator works over an interledger testnet.
+    This demonstrator works over an [interledger testnet](https://interledger.org/developer-tools/get-started/set-up/).
 This means all funds are fake and nothing of monetary value is being sent right now.

 ### 4.1 Login

 * Browse to https://wmp.localhost
 * Click `Login with WebID` on the top right.
-* You will probably not notice the redirect, since you ar still logged in from before.
+* You will probably not notice the redirect, since you are still logged in from before.
 If not, please login now.

 ### 4.2 Subscribe

-Open the `Manage` page
-Your registered payment pointers are now read from your WebID profile document.*
+Open the `Manage` page.
+Your registered payment pointers are now read from your WebID profile document.
 Select one of your registered payment pointer and click `Subscribe with WebID`.

 ![](../assets/img/guide/4_1.png)

 Two things now happen:

 * This WMP is written to your WebID Profile for later use.
 * A [Mandate](https://docs.openpayments.dev/mandates) is set up following the [Open Payments](https://openpayments.dev/) specification draft.
-This allows the WMP to claim [Charges](https://docs.openpayments.dev/charges) from you chosen paymentpointer (and the wallet behind it).
+This allows the WMP to claim [Charges](https://docs.openpayments.dev/charges) from your chosen payment pointer (and the wallet behind it).

 !!! info
     Since no wallets were found that already implement the [Open Payments](https://openpayments.dev/) specification draft, this part is mocked.
 The WMP will instead use generated accounts on [ILPv4 Testnet Faucet](https://faucet.ilpv4.dev/), to generate temporary accounts with fake funds, and transfer money over the ILP testnet from there.